reallyreadit/api/readme.md

 3. Create the following configuration files, making these changes:

     - Replace `PG_USER`, `PG_PASS` and `DB_NAME` under the `Database` section with the values you chose during the database setup.
     - Set the value for `SystemEmojiFontName` under the `TwitterImageRendering` section.
 The default values are `Apple Color Emoji` or `Segoe UI Emoji` for macOS and Windows respectively.
-When running with Docker (which uses Debian Buster under the hood), fill in `Noto Color Emoji`.
+When running with Linux, find, install and enter `Noto Color Emoji`.
 	 - Optionally set values for `Host` and `Port` under the `Email.SmtpServer` section if you want to capture email messages that would be sent by the server.
 	 - Optionally set the value for `StripeApiSecretKey` under the `Subscriptions` section if you want to perform test purchases through Stripe.
 	 - Optionally set the value for `StripeWebhookSigningSecret` under the `Subscriptions` section if you want to receive and process Stripe webhook events.